 The tanzanite, which owes its fine blue colour to traces of vanadium and/or chromium, is sometimes compared to blue sapphire, but distinguishable by its strong pleochroism.
 This gemstone shows a strong pleochroism, its colour varies depending at which angle the stone is viewed between pinkish-purple, yellowish, and a deep purplish blue.
 Brown, grey and colourless, are additional colours which can be displayed in a tanzanite from different angles.

-East Africa – specifically Tanzania and Kenya - is the only place where tanzanite of gemstone quality is found, while other zoisite varieties are found in many places around the world.
+East Africa – specifically Tanzania – is the only place where tanzanite of gemstone quality is found, while other zoisite varieties are found in many places around the world.
 However, most of them do not produce material of gemstone quality.